 Hi!
-I’m Dario- a development professional passionate about using rigorous evidence to make better policies and social programs, particularly for vulnerable populations: in short, turning social science into social good.
+I’m Dario- a behavioural science professional dedicated to using rigorous evidence to design better public policies: in short, turning social science into social good.

-Until recently, I was a senior associate in the Beta Incubator at Evidence Action, where I worked on sourcing, designing and prototyping development interventions backed by rigorous economic research.
-Evidence Action is a non-profit organization that scales proven development programs that improve the lives of millions.
-For a taste of their MO, and why I’m quite proud to have worked there, see some of the news coverage they have gotten.
+Until recently, I was part of the Beta Incubator team at Evidence Action, a non-profit organization that scales evidence-based development programs that improve the lives of millions.
+I worked on sourcing, designing and prototyping development interventions backed by rigorous economic research.
+For a taste of their work, and to learn why I’m extremely proud to have worked there, see some of the news coverage they have gotten.

-Before that, I was at the Peterson Institute for International Economics (PIIE), where I did research on international trade, competition, and firm dynamics.
-This research has been covered by major international news publications, including The Economist, Quartz, and Splinter.
-It has also been cited in the IMF’s World Economic Outlook, and in testimony before the U.S.-China Economic and Security Review Commission.
+Before that, I worked at the Peterson Institute for International Economics (PIIE), where I did research on international trade, competition, and firm dynamics.

 I hold an MA from Johns Hopkins SAIS and an undergraduate degree in economics from Vienna University of Economics and Business.
-I am currently based in Washington, DC, and am a dual Austrian/Canadian national.
+I am currently based in Toronto, and am a dual Austrian/Canadian national.

 I am also occasionally active on Twitter at @dariosidhu.